MohammadrezaPourreza/Spider2/Bigquery_Guideline.md

 if the database_name is `bigquery-public-data.new_york`, which means that we should use `bigquery-public-data` project

-TODO

-or

-the official tutorial
+You need to star these project follow this [tutorial](https://cloud.google.com/bigquery/docs/bigquery-web-ui#:~:text=Star%20a%20project,-You%20can%20star&text=If%20you%20have%20access%20to,that%20you%20want%20to%20star.).

 Then you can check the Bigquery Schema in detail.

 ## How to get your own bigquery credential

-There is the official tutorial. link
+There is the [official tutorial](https://developers.google.com/workspace/guides/create-credentials), carefully read it to see how to create credentials for a service account.